Infrastructure requirements for OS deployment in Configuration Manager

 Reporting services point

 To use Configuration Manager reports for OS deployments, install and configure a reporting point.
-For more information, see Reporting.
+For more information, see Introduction to reporting.

 Security permissions for OS deployments